This area is in School of Health Sciences and Wellness in the COLLEGE OF PROFESSIONAL STUDIES .

 Academic Standards for Master of Science in Athletic Training

-Admission to the Program: If you’re interested in applying for the MS-AT program, you must complete the following:
+Admission to the Program: All applicants applying for the MS-AT program must complete the following:

 - UW-Stevens Point application for graduate study.